opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 ## RAG pipeline

- RAG is a technique that retrieves documents from an index, passes them through a seq2seq model, such as an LLM, and then generates more-grounded outputs.
+ RAG is a technique that retrieves documents from an index, passes them through a seq2seq model, such as an LLM, and then generates more factual outputs.

 ### Enabling RAG